rafaol/no-regret-approximate-inference-via-bo/README.md

 ### VBMC comparisons
-Comparisons against the variational Bayesian Monte Carlo (VBMC) framework by Acerbi (2018) were run using MATLAB code provided by the original author.
+Comparisons against the variational Bayesian Monte Carlo (VBMC) framework by Acerbi (2018) were run using MATLAB code provided by the original author at: https://github.com/lacerbi/vbmc.
-However, settings were adjusted to turn off post-processing steps in order to provide a fair comparison of the basic approach against KL-UCB, which runs no pre-processing nor automatic fine-tuning by default.
+However, settings were adjusted to turn off post-processing steps in order to provide a fair comparison of the basic approach against KL-UCB, which runs no post-processing nor automated fine-tuning steps by default.
+MATLAB scripts to run the experiments is provided under `vbmc/`.
-The results obtained by VBMC under these conditions are provided in:
+The results obtained by running VBMC under these conditions are provided in:
 - `experiments/uai2021_vbmc_experiments_circle` for the circular likelihood;
 - and `experiments/uai2021_vbmc_experiments_lumpy` for the "lumpy" likelihood.

 ### Likelihood-free inference
 The likelihood-free inference experiments on inferring the mass and length of the pole